 This perspective underscores the subjective reality constructed by societal members through their definitions and categorizations.

-Ethnomethodologists strive to comprehend how individuals interpret and assign meaning to social interactions and behaviors.
+Ethnomethodologists strive to comprehend how individuals interpret and assign meaning to social interactions and behaviours.
 They aim to unearth the underlying rules and assumptions guiding these interpretations.
 By examining how people make sense of their social world, ethnomethodologists bring to light the routine and often unspoken methods individuals employ to construct and sustain their social reality.

 This approach zeroes in on the micro-level interactions between individuals and the shared understandings that shape these interactions.
 Ethnomethodologists scrutinize the ways in which people navigate social situations, create order, and interpret their experiences.

-They explore how individuals utilize various strategies, such as conversation analysis and observation, to interpret and describe social interactions.
+They explore how individuals utilise various strategies, such as conversation analysis and observation, to interpret and describe social interactions.
 By rejecting the existence of a predetermined social structure, ethnomethodology underscores the active role individuals play in shaping their social reality.

 It highlights the significance of subjective meanings and interpretations in understanding social interactions.